mantis3de/CrawlerKit-docs/docs/getting-started/quick-start.md

 6. Click **💾 Generate Party Assets**.

 !!! tip "Starting fresh or updating an existing party"
     If you already have a party from a previous session, you have two options: click **Clear All** to wipe everything and start from scratch, or simply click **Generate Party Assets** again to overwrite the existing assets in place.
-The existing characters you see come from the demo scene and can be safely deleted.
+The default party characters come from the demo scene — feel free to delete them.

 Four `Member_*.asset` files are created in `CrawlerKitParty/Resources/PartyMembers`.
 The PartyUI loads them automatically at runtime.